In my too scarce off-time, I enjoy sailing, motor cycle tours and making music.

 In the summertime, she lives in a y-berth in a marina in one of the Swedish Great Lakes called Mälaren, close to the lovely city of Sigtuna.
 In winter-time, when the lakes freezes solid with about a meter of ice, she’s safely ashore on her trailer in the same marina.
 You can find more info on her here.

 The 540 has a well-earned reputation for being a real slow sailing vessel but is on the other hand very sturdy and quite steady.
 Thanks to her (lack of) length, she’s perfectly manageable for one person.
 As there seems to be an exponential relationship between length, purchase price and maintenance cost, this boat fits me and my wallet quite well!

 Contact details for sailing:

 Playing guitar and piano is my thing.
-A bit of singing whilst picking my guitar works for me too but perhaps not for an audience so I’ll stick to my home for that.
-While I can write you a cracking concert-booking app, I cannot be booked for any concerts with that app!
+And since 2018 even ukulele bass!
+A bit of singing whilst strumming my guitar works for me too but perhaps not for an audience so I’ll stick to my home for that.
+Whilst I can write you a cracking concert-booking app, I cannot be booked for any concerts with that app!

 - An 80-ies Fender Newporter acoustic built in mahogony